fResult/Just-Systems-Design/exercises/12_design-airbnb/README.md

 **Our quadtree solution works as follows:**

-- When our system boots up, the geo-index machines create the quadtree by querying our SQL table of listings.
+- When our system boots up, the geo-index machines create the quadtree by querying our SQL table of `listings`.
 - When listings are created or deleted, hosts first write to the SQL table, and then they synchronously update the geo-index leader's quadtree.
 - Then, on an interval of say, 10 minutes, the geo-index leader and followers all recreate the quadtree from the SQL table, which allows them to stay up to date with new listings.
 - If the leader dies at any point, one of the followers takes its place, and data in the new leader's quadtree will be stale for at most a few minutes until the interval forces the quadtree to be recreated.